Bahch1k/Scripts-for-databases/README.md

 ## Dependencies

 * Python 3.10.6
-* All you need for installing another dependencies, is's use some terminal commmands:
+* All you need for installing another dependencies, is to use some terminal commmands:
     * Create `env` file with a command depending on your OS.
     * Use `pip install -r requirements.txt` command in terminal.